justicephysics/humanos2.0/expanding-cloud.md

 ## 1. The Thought Experiment — Intersecting Lines at the Centre of Mass

-Imagine the universe at the moment of the Big Bang—the phase transition we call \(P\).
+Imagine the universe at the moment of the Big Bang—the phase transition we call ( $$P$$ ).
 All matter was concentrated around the **common centre of mass**—the gravitational barycentre of every Y‑unit in the cosmos.
-The locked push (\(E = MC^2\)) was released catastrophically, and matter was flung outward in all directions.
+The locked push ( $$E = MC^2$$ ) was released catastrophically, and matter was flung outward in all directions.

 Now, draw a **vertical line** and a **horizontal line** intersecting precisely at that centre of mass.
 The universe is divided into four quadrants.
 Every galaxy, every cluster, every clump of matter in each quadrant is moving outward from that centre, carried by the momentum of the ancient eruption.